 Whatever the cause, the financial services industry, and subsequently fintech, needs to meet these future clients where they are with the tools and guidance they need to live a healthy financial life.

 This reality drove our recent investment in gohenry, a Visa- and MasterCard-backed debit card and money management app designed exclusively for 6-18 year olds and their parents.
-One of the first entrants in the Family Financial Management (“FFM”) market, gohenry includes full parental controls while also enabling children to earn allowance, set savings goals and spend their money in-store and online (and even withdraw it from ATMs), ultimately teaching them the value of money and good budgeting habits.
+One of the first entrants in the Family Financial Management (“FFM”) market, gohenry includes full parental controls while also enabling children to earn an allowance, set savings goals, and spend their money in-store and online (and even withdraw it from ATMs), ultimately teaching them the value of money and good budgeting habits.

-Digital first, across the board
+Digital-first, across the board

-Although Millennials have the reputation for preferring digital communication over face-to-face, Gen X is also very focused on convenience when it comes to managing their portfolios.
+Although Millennials have a reputation for preferring digital communication over face-to-face, Gen X is also very focused on convenience when it comes to managing their portfolios.
 According to a recent report from Spectrem Group, a market research firm for financial advisors, 28% of Gen X investors communicate with their advisor by text, outpacing email at 20%.

 But even that may be changing.
-The group also found strong interest among Gen Xers for increasing communication via text and even video chat, with nearly 50% of respondents indicating that they would use these platforms if available.
+The group also found strong interest among Gen Xers in increasing communication via text and even video chat, with nearly 50% of respondents indicating that they would use these platforms if available.

 This preference shows up in the use of robo advisors across both Gen X and Millennials, with accounts over $500,000 much more likely to utilize these digital financial management services than their parents.
 And, while Millennial investors are far ahead in their preference for digital platforms, according to a 2020 survey from Hearts & Wallets a growing minority of Gen X investors are following suit.